openaps/docs/docs/docs/walkthrough/phase-0/setup-edison.md

     reboot      # to set hostname and configure wifi

+## Multiple Wifi Networks:

-If you want to connect to more than one wifi network, then you can instead configure the WPA Supplicant process to connect to multiple access points:
+If you want to connect to more than one wifi network, then you can instead configure the wpa-supplicant process to connect to multiple access points:

 Edit /etc/network/interfaces to read:
 ```